 Unless you are wanting to dramatically increase muscle mass, then running is definitely not a negative for strength training.
-As a weight-bearing exercise, running will develop more lean muscle in the lower body, which helps to keep bones healthy.
+As a weight-bearing exercise, running will develop lean muscle in the lower body, helping to keep bones healthy.

-Although swimming is an activity that works the majority of our muscles, the buoyancy factor of the water is supporting our body weight so we do not achieve as high a heart rate as expected or burn as much fat as hoped.
+Although swimming is an activity that works the majority of muscles, the buoyancy factor of the water is supporting our body weight so we don’t achieve as high a heart rate or burn as much fat as expected.
 It will expand your lung capacity though.

-Although this is actually true, you will not significantly burn more calories to make it worthwhile and can increase the risk of injury to elbows and shoulders with uncontrolled movements by holding weights.
-The risks outweigh the benefits, so a better option is to increase the speed or resistance on a treadmill or cross-trainer.
+Although this is actually true, you wont burn enough calories to make it worthwhile and can increase the risk of injury to elbows and shoulders with uncontrolled movements.
+The risks outweigh the benefits-a better option is to increase speed or resistance on a treadmill or cross-trainer.

 For the majority of people who experience pain in their knees when squatting, it is likely because they are performing the exercise wrongly.
 If the weight on your shoulders or on your sides is too much, lessen it.
 This is a great exercise for a strong pair of legs if done correctly.